 Personal injury law allows legal action against someone for failing to take the proper precautions to prevent injuries.
 Premises liability law includes the specific rules governing the duty of care property owners and managers owe to visitors.

-If you were hurt due to a dangerous condition on another’s property, you may have grounds for a personal injury action against the negligent property owner.
+If you were hurt due to a dangerous condition on another’s property, you may have grounds for an action against the negligent property owner with help from a seasoned personal injury attorney.
 A Henrico County premises liability lawyer can help you hold them accountable and pursue fair payment for your losses.

 Premises liability is the legal concept in personal injury law surrounding defective or unsafe conditions on a property that led to an injury.
 When someone visits a property, their status is one of three classes – an invitee, a licensee, or a trespasser.
 Virginia law requires a different duty of care for each class of visitor.